 What to Do After a Car Accident

 After you have been involved in a car accident, the first thing that you need to do is seek medical attention.
 Even if you do not think you are injured, it is important to get checked out by a doctor.
-This will ensure that you are not injured and create a record of your injuries.
+This will ensure whether you may have any internal injuries and create a record of your injuries and treatment.

 Stop and Stay Safe

 The next thing that you need to do is stop your vehicle.
-If you can, move your car to the side of the road.
-This will help to ensure the safety of other drivers on the road.
+If you can, make sure to take photographs of the collision and the location of the vehicles.
+Once that is done, see if you can safely move your car to the side of the road.
+This will help to ensure the safety of other drivers on the road and your continued safety.
 Once you have stopped your vehicle, turn on your hazard lights.
-This will let other drivers know that you are stopped on the side of the road.
+This will alert other drivers that you are stopped on the side of the road.

 Call the Police